 Japan was a country that had been on my bucket list for eons.
 I imagined robots mingling with colourfully dressed people.
 Images of ruggedly beautiful nature floated through my mind.
-Late nights of partying at the best clubs with the best people would fill me with energy and optimism…
+Late nights of partying at the best clubs with the best people filled me with energy and optimism…

 So when I finally got the chance to visit Japan, I went nuts setting up our itinerary.
 Even as I was making our list of must-do activities, I knew we would never be able to take in all Japan had to offer.
 Definitely, some of the stuff on our bucket list was going to be challenging to accomplish.
 Still, I expected to come out crossing most things off the list.
 It didn’t quite happen that way.

 There is so much to take in while visiting Japan, we decided to slow down our pace instead of rushing through a checklist of experiences.
 In the end, we enjoyed our time more this way.
 Yet, I have to admit, I do have some FOMO that occasionally keeps me up at night.
 Japan and I definitely have some unfinished business.